mc-nya/BILEVEL_LONG_TAIL/data_augmentation/FasterADA/README.md

 And change the get_dataloader method, detailed part you can read the example code in the folder, datasets_example.py

+If you want to add the new metric for evaluating, you should also go to ```callbacks.py``` in library humora to modify it

 ## Other:
 From now, the individualized ADA used two methods:
 Option 1 : at every iteration seperate the data by class to different policies and train them.